-From my perspective two of the biggest shifts from conventional medicine and conventional holistic medicine into enlightened health care are:
+From my perspective, two of the biggest shifts from conventional medicine and conventional holistic medicine into enlightened health care are:

 Education as opposed to treatment

 You have probably shifted this in your life to some degree already.
-I’m inviting you to incorporate the shift your beliefs into actions.
+I’m inviting you to incorporate the shift of your beliefs into actions.

 As an inquiry, I ask:

 If the household isn’t eating seasonally, no individual family member will experience peak vitality and wellness.
 One member may develop allergies, another depression, a third have a tough PMS/menstrual cycle, a fourth comes home with an asthma diagnosis.

 Can we find an underlying pattern within the family’s diet and lifestyle that is out of sync with natural rhythms and seasonal cycles?

 What is out of balance—a bunch of individuals, or a family, or a culture?

 If the family food and lifestyle choices are out of balance, we should treat that as the root of the imbalance primarily, and address the individual needs secondarily.